Nipunika-98/smart-parking-system/README.md

 ---

-For a full setup guide and execution instructions, refer to each project folder's README files in `mobile/`, `dashboard/`, and `simulation/`.
+For a full setup guide and execution instructions, see the README files in each project folder: `mobile/`, `dashboard/`, and `simulation/`.